April 1 (Int'l Applicants)

 For further information for this requirement please view Graduate School Memo #8.

 Please see above for directions on submitting official transcripts.
 Official transcripts should be scanned into a pdf and uploaded to the graduate school application.
 Transcripts that have been retyped or are not official will not be accepted.
+Paper copies of admission materials is strongly discouraged.

 International applicants are required to submit additional information.
 After submitting your application and paying your fee online, there will be a check list of additional requirements including the University of Washington Statement of Financial Ability form.
 All completed materials are sent to the Graduate School.
 For questions on these materials, please contact the International Admission Advisor at the Graduate School.